If you have chickens laying soft eggs and aren’t sure what to do about it, you’re in luck because I have plenty of answers.

 We’ve touched on calcium deficiency already, but if your chickens are older and laying regularly but suddenly give you soft eggs, then it’s time to look at their calcium intake.

 Predators can also cause a dangerous amount of stress.
 In one memorable experience on our farm, one of our chickens watched a dog kill her flock mate.
-The surviving hen never laid well after, and laid a couple rubber eggs.
+The surviving hen never laid well after that, and laid a couple of rubber eggs.
 Since her diet was good and she was healthy, environmental stress seemed to be the cause.

-Chickens have a natural body temperature at around 106 degrees, and don’t have the same effective cooling mechanisms that humans have.
-So, they feel the heat a lot more than we do, and that can temporarily effect their laying ability.
+Chickens have a natural body temperature of around 106 degrees and don’t have the same effective cooling mechanisms that humans have.
+So, they feel the heat a lot more than we do, and that can temporarily affect their laying ability.

 There’s not much you can do to control the weather, but you can offer your hens some relief from the heat.
 Make sure they have enough water, and a cool area to rest in.

-If you think heat stress can be effecting your flock’s egg production, then start offering nutritious treats like frozen fruit, mealworms, etc to keep their diet up to snuff.
+If you think heat stress can be affecting your flock’s egg production, then start offering nutritious treats like frozen fruit and mealworms to keep their diet up to snuff.

 It’s also a good time to offer a free-choice calcium supplement to ensure they’re getting enough calcium.
 Hot weather can lead to dietary deficiencies because chickens start using nutrients to battle stress and less for laying healthy eggs.

 Soft eggs can also be a sick chicken symptom.
-If your hen’s body isn’t feeling healthy, she will use dietary nutrients to fight off the illness – and not on creating an egg shell.
+If your hen’s body isn’t feeling healthy, she will use dietary nutrients to fight off the illness instead of creating a healthy eggshell.

-A soft egg can indicate any sort of illness, from a bacterial infection to a virus to trauma, and more.
-If you think your hen is sick, then only a vet can diagnose her exact illness and recommend a treatment.
+A soft egg can indicate any sort of illness, from a bacterial infection to bumblefoot, to a virus, to trauma, and more.
+If you think your hen is sick, then a vet can diagnose her exact illness and recommend a treatment.
 If you don’t have a vet that takes chickens as patients, then check with a knowledgeable friend or perhaps post your questions on a specialized Facebook group page.

 Perhaps her body just sent the egg through the oviduct faster than normal…as long as the hen seems healthy and it’s only one chicken egg without a shell, I usually don’t worry too much about it.
 Things happen!